Human Studies and Interdisciplinarity (PhD)

 The main components of the program shall be as follows:

-- Two core seminars worth 3 credits each (HUST 6126 EL – Interdisciplinary Research Methods and HUST 6156 EL – Theories in Interdisciplinarity and HUST 6066 – Interdisciplinary Knowledge Dissemination;
+- Three core seminars worth 3 credits each: HUST 6126 EL – Interdisciplinary Research Methods, HUST 6156 EL – Theories in Interdisciplinarity and HUST 6066 – Interdisciplinary Knowledge Dissemination;

-- Three elective seminars worth 3 credits each.
+- Two elective seminars worth 3 credits each.
 The placement (HUST 6906 EL- Field Based Research Placement) can be substituted for one of these seminars;

 - A Comprehensive General Examination; See past successful comprehensive examinations